Kotesitory/Anti-Patrola/README.md

 #Anti-Patrola

+The site can be found [here](antipatrola.ml).
+However, the site might be down due to free-hosting resuource limits.

 ## Introduction

 Anti-Patrola is a web and mobile application that allows users to report and view road-side police patrols in